Skip to main content

 3/16

-3. The Hotel Manhattan (or Manhattan Hotel), opened in 1896 and demolished in 1960s, was a 16-story hotel designed by Henry J. Hardenbergh (1847–1918) and located at the northwest corner of Madison Avenue and 42nd Street near Grand Central Station in Manhattan.
+3. The Hotel Manhattan (or Manhattan Hotel), opened in 1896 and demolished in the 1960s, was located at the northwest corner of Madison Avenue and 42nd Street near Grand Central Station in Manhattan.
 It was Booker T. Washington's preferred residence when in New York. [back]